cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/longexercise.md

 **Task:** Calculate a blind limit by generating a background-only Asimov with the `-t -1` option instead of using the `AsymptoticLimits` specific options.
 You should find the observed limit is the same as the expected.
 Then see what happens if you inject a signal into the Asimov dataset using the `--expectSignal [X]` option.

 ### C: Using FitDiagnostics
-We will now explore one of the most commonly used modes of combine: `FitDiagnostics` .
+We will now explore one of the most commonly used modes of <span style="font-variant:small-caps;">Combine</span>: `FitDiagnostics` .
 As well as allowing us to make a **measurement** of some physical quantity (as opposed to just setting a limit on it), this method is useful to gain additional information about the model and the behaviour of the fit.
 It performs two fits:

   - A "background-only" (b-only) fit: first POI (usually "r") fixed to zero
   - A "signal+background" (s+b) fit: all POIs are floating

-With the s+b fit combine will report the best-fit value of our signal strength modifier `r`.
+With the s+b fit <span style="font-variant:small-caps;">Combine</span> will report the best-fit value of our signal strength modifier `r`.
 As well as the usual output file, a file named `fitDiagnosticsTest.root` is produced which contains additional information.
 In particular it includes two `RooFitResult` objects, one for the b-only and one for the s+b fit, which store the fitted values of all the **nuisance parameters (NPs)** and POIs as well as estimates of their uncertainties.
 The covariance matrix from both fits is also included, from which we can learn about the correlations between parameters.
 Run the `FitDiagnostics` method on our workspace:

 ```shell
 combine -M FitDiagnostics workspace_part2.root -m 800 --rMin -20 --rMax 20